-Across the UK and ROI, the public sector publishes 1,229 contract opportunities each week – that’s 63,909 a year!
+Across the UK and Republic of Ireland, the public sector publishes around 63,000 contracting opportunities a year – that’s over 1,200 a week!

 With so much work available, bidding for these contracts should be an action in every business development plan.